MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/howto-webdeploy-iis-deploygroups.md

 1. Add both the IIS target servers and database servers to your deployment group.
    Tag all the IIS servers as `web` and all database servers as `database`.

-1. Add two machine group phases to environments in the release pipeline, and a task in each phase as follows:
+1. Add two machine group jobs to environments in the release pipeline, and a task in each job as follows:

-   **First [Run on deployment group phase](../../process/phases.md)** for configuration of web servers.
+   **First [Run on deployment group job](../../process/phases.md)** for configuration of web servers.

    - **Deployment group**: Select the deployment group you created in the [previous example](deploy-webdeploy-iis-deploygroups.md).

    - **Machine tags**: `web`<p />

-   Then add an **IIS Web App Deploy** task to this phase.
+   Then add an **IIS Web App Deploy** task to this job.

-   **Second [Run on deployment group phase](../../process/phases.md)** for configuration of database servers.
+   **Second [Run on deployment group job](../../process/phases.md)** for configuration of database servers.

    - **Deployment group**: Select the deployment group you created in the [previous example](deploy-webdeploy-iis-deploygroups.md).

    - **Machine tags**: `database`<p />

-   Then add a **SQL Server Database Deploy** task to this phase.
+   Then add a **SQL Server Database Deploy** task to this job.